7ujian/meg4/README.md

 ---------

-The proprietary MEG-4 PRO version offers extra functionality over the GPL'd version: it stores the author's name into the floppies, and it can also *export a standalone WebAssembly* binary with just your game in it, without the built-in editors.
-These look like genuine games, no-one can tell they were created with MEG-4 (assuming your game doesn't crash because the error screen will tell).
+The proprietary MEG-4 PRO version offers extra functionality over the GPL'd version: it stores the author's name into the floppies, and it can also *export standalone WebAssembly, Windows and Linux* executables with just your game in them, without the built-in editors.
+These look like genuine games, no-one can tell they were created with MEG-4 (assuming your game doesn't crash because the error screen would tell).

 Contributors
 ------------